-DVFiber is the name of the service organization that DVCUD is creating.
+DVFiber is the name of the service organization operated by DVCUD.
 DVFiber is a not-for-profit municipal entity whose primary focus is to ensure a true broadband Internet connection to all households and businesses within the district.

 Each member town sends a representative and up to two alternates to the DVCUD governing board.
 According to state statute, each member town holds one vote for all board actions.
-The governing board conducts its business through a leadership team and three committees: Vendor, Finance and Audit, and Communications.
+The governing board conducts its business in four committees: Executive, Communications, Finance and Audit, and Operations.

 Governing board, special meetings, and committee meetings are open to the public.
-All meetings will be held online until further notice.
+All meetings are conducted in person and online.
 The public is encouraged to attend.

 Specific instructions for joining a meeting are published with each meeting agenda.

 - Executive Committee

 Special meetings are held periodically as needed.
 These will be announced on the appropriate webpage.